All you need to know about the opening race at the 2022 Cheltenham Festival on Tuesday 15 March.

 Noel Meade’s runner was one of so many to benefit from Paul Carberry’s patient handling, with the jockey smuggling him through the race and saving ground on the rail.

 He perhaps hit the front too soon at the last, looking to be idling on the run-in, but holding the closing Medermit by a neck.
-Go Native was to collect that year’s Fighting Fifth and Christmas Hurdles but disappointed as favourite in the Champion.
+Go Native was to collect next season's Fighting Fifth and Christmas Hurdles but disappointed as favourite in the Champion.

 2008 - Captain Cee Bee:

-Already seven but campaigned quite cautiously by trainer Eddie Harty, Captain Cee Bee was deserted by owner JP McManus’ retained jockey Tony McCoy in favour of Binocular.
+Already seven but campaigned quite cautiously by trainer Eddie Harty, Captain Cee Bee was deserted by owner JP McManus’s retained jockey Tony McCoy in favour of Binocular.

 It was those two who were to battle out the finish but the apparent second-string had looked in trouble out in the country with replacement jockey Robert Thornton having to get busy.